Sebasm3690/Sebasm3690/README.md

 ### 🚀 Featured Projects

 ### 🌿 Files Management System
 Internal file management software developed for the Ministry of Environment, Water and Ecological Transition to optimize report handling and document control.
 🔹 **Technologies used:** Django, PostgreSQL.
 🔹 **Key features:** Automated data organization, optimized document retrieval, and a robust relational database improving efficiency by 30%.

 ### 🏋️ Exercise Routine App & Calorie Tracker API (Thesis Project)
 A full-stack web application for trainers and clients to manage exercise routines and track calorie intake efficiently.
-🔹 **Technologies used:** React, Django REST Framework, PostgreSQL 🔹 **Key features:** Role-based access for admins, trainers, and clients, real-time calorie tracking, and dynamic routine management.
+🔹 **Technologies used:** React, Django REST Framework, PostgreSQL.
+🔹 **Key features:** Role-based access for admins, trainers, and clients, real-time calorie tracking, and dynamic routine management.

 #### 🎉 Party Connect
 An event ticketing platform for parties and entertainment shows.
-🔹 **Technologies used:** React, Django, PostgreSQL
+🔹 **Technologies used:** React, Django, PostgreSQL.
 🔹 **Key features:** Ticket sales system and event administration dashboard.

 ---